-- 4. A layoff of three (3) year's duration or less; and - 5.
-An OPERS Disability Retirement from which the employee returns within five (5) years. - B. The following situations constitute breaks in continuous service for which seniority is lost: - 1.
+- B. The following situations constitute breaks in continuous service for which seniority is lost: - 1.
 Discharge or removal for just cause (if reinstated seniority is unbroken); - 2.
 Retirement, including an OPERS Disability Retirement from which the employee does not return within five (5) years; - 3.
 Layoff for more than three (3) years; - 4.
 Failure to return to work after fourteen (14) calendar days of a recall from layoff unless a different date is mutually agreed upon; - 5.
 Failure to return to work at the expiration of leave of absence; and - 6.
 A resignation. - 7.
-Any voluntary departure from the Bargaining Unit.
+An involuntary demotion back to the rank of security officer from another unit.